KUL-recon-lab/course_nucmed_tech/05_image_formation.md

                   \otimes q(s, \theta) \right),
 ```

 where {math}`\otimes` denotes convolution.
-This convolution filter is obtained by taking the inverse Fourier transform of the ramp filter, which is done in appendix [](#app:ramp).
+This convolution filter is obtained by taking the inverse Fourier transform of the ramp filter, which is done in appendix 1 "[](#app:ramp)".
 The ramp filter and the corresponding convolution mask are shown in [](#fig:rampfilter).

 One can regard the ramp filter as a high pass filter which is designed to undo the blurring caused by backprojecting the projection, where the blurring mask is the point spread function computed in section [](#sec:backprojection).